JohnKossa/imagemanip/README.md

 It accepts 2 parameters which can be specified from the command line

 1. pct - This is the "sensitivity" of the algorithm.
-This property tells the algorithm what percentage of the lowest volatility regions to throw away after each pass.
+This property tells the algorithm what percentage of the lowest volatility regions to "flatten" after each pass.
+I've found somehwere from .5 to .85 to be good choices for this.
 2. passes -  The algorithm always does one pass by subdividing the image into a grid.
 This parameter sets the number of times the algorithm will sweep the image with its convolution matrix.
+I've found 25 to 100 to be good choices for this.

 ## Build